ray-lee/cspace-public-browser.js/docs/installing.md

 ## Configuring the web server

 The CollectionSpace public browser application runs as a "front controller".
-This means that if the application is added to a web page at e.g., http://mymuseum.org/cspace/collection, then any request to a subdirectory of http://mymuseum.org/cspace/collection should return the same HTML as http://mymuseum.org/cspace/collection.
+This means that if the application is added to a web page at e.g., http://mymuseum.org/cspace/collection, then any request to a URL under http://mymuseum.org/cspace/collection should return the same HTML as http://mymuseum.org/cspace/collection.
 The web server must be configured to do this.
 In Apache, this can be done using the [FallbackResource](https://httpd.apache.org/docs/trunk/mod/mod_dir.html#fallbackresource) directive.
 For example:

 ```
 <Directory "/cspace/collection">
-    FallbackResource /index.html
+    FallbackResource /cspace/collection/index.html
 </Directory>
 ```

 Other web servers will vary.

+## Customizing styling

+Usually you'll need to add some CSS styling rules to make a seamless integration between your web site and the CollectionSpace browser application.
+The exact rules will depend on your web site's existing styling rules, and your preference for how the public browser looks.
+Writing these rules will require knowledge of HTML, CSS, and your web browser's developer tools.

+In some cases, you'll need to override styling rules from your web site, and in other cases, you'll have to override styling from the CollectionSpace browser.
+To help target these rules, the following classes will appear on the `body` tag of a CollectionSpace browser page:

+- `.collectionspace-template-default`: Indicates that this page is a CollectionSpace browser.

+- `.has-cspace-SearchResultPage`: Indicates that this page contains a CollectionSpace browser search result listing.

+- `.has-cspace-DetailPage`: Indicates that this page contains a CollectionSpace browser detail page.

+To determine the exact selectors necessary to override a style, use your browser's developer tools to examine the structure of the HTML page, and the CSS rules that apply to the element you're interested in styling.
+Then write a more specific selector, using one of the above classes, to override any existing rules.